xueewang/xueewang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Student in [Electrical and Computer Engineering at UCLA](https://www.ee.ucla.edu/), advised by [Prof. Yang Zhang](https://yangzhang.dev/).
+I'm a PhD candidate in [Electrical and Computer Engineering at UCLA](https://www.ee.ucla.edu/), advised by [Prof. Yang Zhang](https://yangzhang.dev/).
 My research focuses on human-computer interaction in wearable sensing.
 Specifically, I'm interested in silent speech recognition, activity recognition, and IoT wearable technologies with a focus on privacy-sensitive sensing.
 Happy to share my research journey with you!

 🎉 News: Honored to receive the [2025 Amazon Fellowship](https://www.sciencehub.ucla.edu/2025-amazon-fellows/)!